CTF as a Service: A reproducible and scalable infrastructure for cybersecurity training: Development

-\textbf{\textit{HAProxy} for load balancing and session persistence.} \textit{HAProxy} \cite{haproxy} is deployed as a container on each \textit{backend}, acting as a reverse proxy between the \textit{frontend NAT} and the \textit{Swarm} services.
+\textbf{\textit{HAProxy} for load balancing and session persistence.} \textit{HAProxy} \cite{haproxy} is deployed as a container on each backend, acting as a reverse proxy between the NAT frontend and the \textit{Swarm} services.
 For each challenge, \textit{HAProxy} queries the \textit{Swarm} DNS to obtain the addresses of all active replicas and distributes incoming connections among them using Round Robin.
-Session persistence, identified in the design as irreconcilable with application-level replication, is resolved here through \textit{HAProxy}'s stick-tables: an in-memory table that associates each source IP address with the replica assigned on its first connection.
+Session persistence, identified in the design as irreconcilable with application-level replication, is resolved here through \textit{HAProxy}'s \textit{stick-tables}: an in-memory table that associates each source IP address with the replica assigned at its first connection.
 As long as that replica remains active, all subsequent connections from the same IP are directed to it, preserving server-side state without any modification to the challenge code.
-The \textit{HAProxy} configuration is automatically generated through an \textit{Ansible} template (\texttt{haproxy.tpl}) populated with the metadata of the challenges deployed at any given time.
+The \textit{HAProxy} configuration is automatically generated via an \textit{Ansible} template (\texttt{haproxy.tpl}) populated with the metadata of the challenges deployed at any given time.

-\textbf{CI/CD pipeline and working modes.} To automate the challenge lifecycle, a \textit{Git}-based CI/CD pipeline was implemented, illustrated in Figure~\ref{fig:cicd2}.
+\textbf{CI/CD Pipeline and operational modes.} To automate the challenge lifecycle, a Git-based CI/CD pipeline was implemented, illustrated in Figure~\ref{fig:cicd2}.

 A \texttt{post-receive} hook in the repository builds a compressed artifact with each push made by the developer and stores it in the \texttt{artifacts} branch.
-A \texttt{pipeline.sh} script, executed periodically as a cron job on each \textit{backend}, checks for new artifacts, compares them against the deployed versions, and updates the corresponding \textit{Swarm} services, reporting the result back to the repository through a status file (\texttt{latest-build.txt}).
-This pipeline supports two working modes: a \textbf{development-oriented mode} (\textit{rolling updates}), in which challenge authors publish changes that are automatically propagated to the \textit{backends}, and a \textbf{deployment-oriented mode}, in which an administrator provisions an \textit{ad-hoc} infrastructure from scratch by selecting a specific challenge catalog.
+A \texttt{pipeline.sh} script, executed periodically as a cron job on each backend, checks for new artifacts, compares them with deployed versions, and updates the corresponding \textit{Swarm} services, reporting the result to the repository via a status file (\texttt{latest-build.txt}).
+This pipeline supports two operational modes: a \textbf{development-oriented mode} (\textit{rolling updates}), in which challenge authors publish changes that are automatically propagated to the backends, and a \textbf{deployment-oriented mode}, in which an administrator provisions an ad-hoc infrastructure from scratch by selecting a specific challenge catalogue.